-Implementation of the Special Area Plan will include provisions limiting residential development within the CHHA to maximum densities as permitted under the property's former Future Land Use Map category.
+Implementation of the Special Area Plan will include provisions limiting residential development for properties located within the CHHA at the time of initial adoption to the maximum densities as permitted under the property's former Future Land Use Map category.
+For properties that become a part of the CHHA as a result of future boundary changes, the residential development will be limited to the maximum densities permitted by the Special Area Plan prior to the property being located within the CHHA (detailed in Map 5-1).
 The table below lists the existing development standard limitations for each of the Future Land Use categories within the study area.
 The issue of maintaining current maximum densities will be further minimized because properties will be permitted to transfer their density to other properties within the CRD.
 However, density transfers to properties within the CHHA will not be permitted.
 Also, the extension of Meres Boulevard from Pinellas Avenue to U.S. Highway 19 will act as an additional hurricane evacuation route, especially for persons located in the South Pinellas Avenue and South Gateway Character Districts.